 829 West Main St, Louisville, KY 40202

-Hours: Monday-Saturday 9am-5pm; Sunday 12-5pm; Closed Easter Sunday, Thanksgiving Day, Christmas Eve and Christmas Day.
-Open New Year’s Day 12-5pm; Thunder Over Louisville and Derby Day 9am-2pm.
-Hours are subject to change.
+Hours: Thursday-Saturday 10am-5pm; Sunday 12-5pm; Closed Monday-Wednesday, Easter Sunday, Thanksgiving Day, Christmas Eve and Christmas Day and New Year’s Day. * Note that hours are subject to change.

-Admission: Adults: $12; Military: $10; Seniors: $10; Children/Students: $8; Children 4 & under, Kentucky and Indiana Teachers, and Frazier History Museum Members: Free.
+Admission: Adults: $14; Military: $12; Seniors: $12; Children/Students: $10; Children 4 & under, Kentucky and Indiana Teachers, and Frazier History Museum Members: Free.
 Show your ticket stub and receive $1 off at other Museum Row on Main attractions.

 The Frazier History Museum offers a variety of exhibits, gallery experiences, events and programs designed to help families have fun and experience history together.
 Each month, on the second Saturday of the month, the Frazier Museum presents events exploring different themes.
 These events, called Second Saturdays, are designed to engage children with true stories from other times and other cultures.
 Visit the museum’s website for Second Saturday programming.
 Programming is included with the cost of admission and free for Members.